-All participants reporting a crash during at least one survey week between May 2011 and March 2012 were contacted and invited to participate in a semi-structured telephone interview regarding the circumstances surrounding each crash.
-Cyclists were asked about causal factors based on the four key elements central to the SSA, without limit to the number of factors that could be identified.
+Qualitative data collection: All participants reporting a crash during at least one survey week between May 2011 and March 2012 were contacted and invited to participate in a semistructured telephone interview regarding the circumstances surrounding each crash.
+Cyclists were asked about causal factors based on the four key elements central to the SSA.
+The number of factors that could be identified was not limited at interview.